protono/hello-algo/algos.md

 ![<1>](./pictures/9.3.1.1-1.png) ![<2>](./pictures/9.3.1.1-2.png) ![<3>](./pictures/9.3.1.1-3.png) ![<4>](./pictures/9.3.1.1-4.png) ![<5>](./pictures/9.3.1.1-5.png) ![<6>](./pictures/9.3.1.1-6.png) ![<7>](./pictures/9.3.1.1-7.png) ![<8>](./pictures/9.3.1.1-8.png) ![<9>](./pictures/9.3.1.1-9.png) ![<10>](./pictures/9.3.1.1-10.png) ![<11>](./pictures/9.3.1.1-11.png)

 >**Is the sequence of breadth-first traversal unique?**
 >Not unique.
-Breadth-first traversal only requires traversal in the order of "from near to far", and the traversal order of multiple vertices with the same distance is allowed to be arbitrarily disrupted.
+Breadth-first traversal only requires traversal in the order of "from near to far", and **the traversal order of multiple vertices with the same distance is allowed to be arbitrarily disrupted**.
 Taking the above picture as an example, the access order of vertices $1$ and $3$ can be exchanged, and the access order of vertices $2$, $4$ and $6$ can also be exchanged arbitrarily.

 2. Complexity Analysis